gwaredd/MarkdownAsset/README.md

 # Markdown Asset

+This adds markdown as an asset to the Unreal game engine.

 > * Tested on UE 5.3
 > * Note this also requires the Web Browser plugin to be enabled.

-This adds markdown as an asset to Unreal.

 Behold, the latest game-changing feature in Unreal: Markdown!
 Why, you ask?
 Because sometimes, in the wild world of side projects, you need to document your midnight musings right where the magic happens – in the game editor itself!
 Now, you can scribble notes amid your digital dragons and spaceships.
 Genius or madness?
 Jury's still out.
 Really, I just fancied coding my own asset type for giggles.
 Any regrets?
 A smidge.
 But hey, it's done now.
 If others find it useful, brilliant!
 If not, at least my cat appreciates the extra keyboard time.